omatviiv/styleagnostic-input/README.md

 Except that its buildable src/ is demo/ and stores not the component itself but demo pages for the component.

-## Build setup notes for compponent demo
+## Build setup notes for component demo
 `demo/` contains component demo application for developer convenience of component development and testing.